cccristi07/budget/README.md

 # budget

-A simple api(up until now) that let's you analyze your monthly spendings using ingbanks csv reports
+A simple script(up until now) that let's you analyze your monthly spendings using ingbanks csv reports

 ### Prerequisites
 You will need a version of python 3 along with pip